zo0o0ot/speaker-page/speaker/content/slides/stress-at-work-cbt/index.md

 ???

 How about Cognitive Behavioral Therapy?
-It's not the only option, but it can be a good one.
+I want to stress that it's not the only option, but it can be a good one.
 Let's learn some more.

 Cognitive behavioral therapy (CBT) is a form of psychological treatment.